 Under Preferred Alternative 3, a two-step process is considered to establish an ACT as an AM trigger and then apply the AM (assess any necessary corrective action) through several subalternatives for pelagic stocks/indicator stock/stock complex.
 An ACT of 90% of the ACL would be established under Preferred Sub-alternative 3a with an ACT of 80% of ACL under Sub-alternative 3b and an ACT of 70% of ACL under Sub-alternative 3c.
 Moving from Sub-alternative 3a (Preferred) to 3c, the social effects are likely less negative to more negative, respectively, because the more conservative approach resulting from Sub-alternative 3c likely would result in the ACT being met more frequently.
 This may have positive social effects in the long-term, however, if catches stabilize, although it may require more frequent reevaluation of how stock/stock complex are managed to best reflect fishing practices, prevent overfishing, and ensure OY.
-Sub-alternatives 3d-3g (Preferred) would evaluate whether the AM trigger had been met (the ACT had been exceeded) based on landings from the same potential year sequences as the sub-alternatives from Preferred Alternative 2.
-Again, it is difficult to determine which sub-alternative would have the least negative social effects, but those that best reflect fishing trends into the future and prevent overages are more desirable.
+Sub-alternatives 3d-3g (Preferred) would evaluate whether the AM trigger had been met (the ACT had been exceeded) based on landings from the same potential year sequences as the sub-alternative would have the least negative social effects, but those that best reflect fishing trends into the future and prevent overages are more desirable.

-By establishing an in-season AM in Preferred Alternative 4, fishing would be prohibited for the remainder of the year once the ACL is reached or projected to be reached.
-This alternative would pertain to those stocks for which data are available to make such a determination, therefore would be limited in its scope as for most stocks included in the FMP in-season data are not available, except for queen conch.
-Therefore, the inability to implement an in-season AM would have few social effects for most stocks, since data are not available, but would be beneficial for queen conch.
+By establishing an in-season AM in Alternative 4 fishing would be prohibited for the remainder of the year once the applicable ACL is reached or projected to be reached.
+This alternative would pertain to those stocks for which data are available to make such a determination, therefore would be limited in its scope as for most stocks included in the stock or stock complexes in-season data are not available.
+Therefore, the inability to implement an in-season AM would have negative social effects.